asyncapi/parser-api/README.md

 ### Models

-Some examples of models are:
+These are the models in the intent API:
 - **AsyncAPI** is the root model.
 Most of the intents are here, so users don't need to navigate through the object hierarchy.
 - **Message** represents a message in your message-driven architecture.
 They can relate to Operations and Channels, but the relationship is not mandatory.
 - **Channel** describes a `topic`/`channel` a Message is transmitted over by some Operation.